If working from home stresses you out, it’s time to declutter your office.

 Not only do you get distracted, but your productivity suffers as well.
 Maybe the following scenarios sound familiar…

-An epic idea rushes to you like a bolt of lightning!
+You get an epic idea like a bolt of lightning!
 You quickly scribble it down on a sticky-note, but it eventually gets lost in a sea of random office papers.

 Perhaps you suffer from backaches because you’re working on the couch… again.
 This was supposed to be the week you finally tackled your desk clutter.
 But it’s just easier to move your lap top to the soft squishy cushions of your couch.